I love these AIP Plantain tortillas. They’re egg-free and flourless. Easy to make and they bake up easily!

 I’ve been using it a lot lately, so many different uses for it, during its different stages- from green to brown.
 Plantain is another Cuban food staple that I grew up eating that has made it into the paleo scene.
-I love all the creatives ways it has been making its way on to people’s plate.
+I love all the creatives ways it has been making its way on to people’s plates.
 Tortillas being one of them!
-These AIP plantain tortillas use citrus, water and baking soda to hold together and they bake up easily in the oven.
+These AIP plantain tortillas use citrus, water, and baking soda to hold together and they bake up easily in the oven.

 I love a good crunchy, scoop-able food.
 Here is my take on the paleo, AIP plantain tortilla.